 Shapefiles unaccompanied by .prj files can, and often will, use projections other than Latitude / Longitude.
 Unfortunately, some people publish shapefiles that contain projected data without taking care to either provide a .prj file or to provide a note on their website what projection is used.
 Sometimes it is possible to find metadata files that specify what projection is used but sometimes more detective work is required to discover what projection a given shapefile uses.

 For example, the illustration above shows a Bing image server image in a map with the mexico drawing dragged and dropped into the map as a layer.
 It is obviously in the right location.
 If the initial projection was not correctly specified then the mexico drawing might not have appeared at all.
-For a more appealing presentation we have also used Style to color the provinces of Mexico.

 In that case, we could right-click onto the mexico layer and choose Zoom to zoom to that layer.
 If the drawing appears, we could then try zooming out to see where the drawing has been placed on the world map shown by Bing.
 For example, if the mexico drawing was placed into a microscopic region off the coast of Africa we know the initial projection was wrongly specified.